 Python's package collections contains a sequence data type called named tuple.
-These objects behave just like the built-in tuple, with the same performance characteristics, but in addition they carry the ability to refer to items by name.
+These objects behave just like the built-in tuple, with the same performance characteristics, but they also carry the ability to refer to items in the tuple by name as well as by index position.
 This allows the creation of aggregates of data items: